-It was lovely seeing many of our parents attend the English Parent information evening held last night (23rd March) at West Monkton, the second information evening held, the first being the maths evening back in January.
+It was lovely welcoming many of our parents to the English Parent information evening held last night (23rd March) at West Monkton, the second information evening held, the first being the maths evening back in January.
 A wealth of ideas were given out as to how you can support your children at home and what the expected standards now look like in each year group.
 Yet again Sarah was pointing out just how important it is to read at home and how a child that reads for 20 minutes a day will acquire 1,800,000 words compared to a child that reads only 1 minute a day who will only acquire 8,000 words!
 Startling facts but the evidence is there.
 We really appreciate all that our parents do and by working together we shall make a difference.
 The power point from the maths evening is on the website already and as soon as the English one becomes available I will add that one also.
 Thank you again.

 Happy New Year and welcome back to the Spring term 2017.
 This is a short term but there is a lot happening including two parent evenings arranged specifically for all parents in Taunton to hear the